 What is the Texas Rangers record?

-The Texas Rangers went 22-38 in 2020.
-This was the second-worst record in the sport.
+The Texas Rangers went 68-94 in 2022 and this was one of the worst records in the league.

 Did the Texas Rangers win last night?